Caring for your jewellery

 Dinny Hall jewellery is guaranteed for 12 months, under normal conditions of wear and tear (see jewellery care).
 After 12 months, if your Dinny Hall jewellery needs to be repaired, please contact us to discuss the repair and charges.
 On rare occasions we are unable to repair customer jewellery, the main reasons being we no longer produce this item so no longer use this jewellery technique or carry spare components.

-Please contact us on 02077923913, email us on firstname.lastname@example.org or visit one of our stores for expert advice for our consultants.
+Please complete the relevant document below if your jewellery needs repairing and then download and email it to firstname.lastname@example.org or visit one of our stores for expert advice from our consultants.